2025 Major League Soccer season: Broadcasting

-Apple TV, through MLS Season Pass, holds the rights to stream every MLS match around the world via a 10-year deal that started in 2023.
-This is the first season MLS Season Pass will air Sunday Night Soccer, a primetime Sunday game each week that is be available to all Apple TV+ subscribers.
+Apple TV, through MLS Season Pass, held the rights to stream every MLS match around the world via a 10-year deal that started in 2023.
+This was the first season MLS Season Pass aired Sunday Night Soccer, a primetime Sunday game each week that was available to all Apple TV+ subscribers.

 United States

-This is the third-year of a four-year deal with Fox Sports for the exclusive rights to MLS games on linear television in the United States.
-Fox Sports will air 34 matches during the 2025 season, with 19 on Fox Sports 1 and 15 on Fox in English.
-All 34 matches will air in Spanish on Fox Deportes.
+This was the third-year of a four-year deal with Fox Sports for the exclusive rights to MLS games on linear television in the United States.
+Fox Sports aired 34 matches during the 2025 season, with 19 on Fox Sports 1 and 15 on Fox in English.
+All 34 matches aired in Spanish on Fox Deportes.

-This will be the first year DirecTV and Xfinity will hold the right to distribute MLS Season Pass to residential customers via their cable services.
+This was the first year DirecTV and Xfinity held the right to distribute MLS Season Pass to residential customers via their cable services.

-For the first time, several teams announced agreements with local over-the-air stations, to rebroadcast matches at-least 48 hours after their conclusion.
+For the first time, several teams announced agreements with local over-the-air stations, to rebroadcast matches at least 48 hours after their conclusion.
 FC Dallas announced an agreement with KDFI-TV, Charlotte FC with WAXN-TV, FC Cincinnati with WXIX-TV and Rock Entertainment Sports Network, LAFC with KCOP-TV, St. Louis City SC with KMOV-TV (the Matrix Midwest network) and the Seattle Sounders with KCPQ-TV.
-These are the first such agreements since 2022.
+These were the first such agreements since 2022.

 Canada

-This is the third-year of a four-year deal with TSN and RDS for the exclusive rights to MLS games on linear television in Canada.
-TSN and RDS will air 41 matches during the 2025 season.
+This was the third-year of a four-year deal with TSN and RDS for the exclusive rights to MLS games on linear television in Canada.
+TSN and RDS aired 41 matches during the 2025 season.

 International

-Internationally, since Apple TV acquired the rights to Major League Soccer in 2023, MLS Season Pass has exclusively aired the MLS outside the United States and Canada.
+Internationally, since Apple TV acquired the rights to Major League Soccer in 2023, MLS Season Pass exclusively aired the MLS outside the United States and Canada.
 However, in 2025, Major League Soccer announced agreements with SBS in Australia, Dubai TV in the Middle East, TV3 in Spain, Sportdigital in Germany, and SkyK in South Korea to air Sunday Night Soccer matches.